Industrial Design (INDD)

 Repeatable.

-This course provides an introduction to the study of textiles and their use in industrial soft goods applications.
-Instructional methodology includes application-oriented projects focused on the manufacture, acquisition, and utilization of textiles for product development and industrial uses.
+Provides a foundational understanding of textiles from a material science and engineering perspective, focusing on their application in industrial soft goods.
+Instructional methodology includes theory, application-oriented projects focused on the manufacture, acquisition, and utilization of textiles for product development and industrial uses.

 Credits: 1-6.
 Repeatable, maximum of 18 credits.